Goda’s Slave – Chapter 7: Twin Gardens

 “Hey, watch it!” she said without thinking.

 When she saw that it was Goda who had appeared in the threshold, she took an automatic step back.
-When she noticed that the woman was still completely naked, she averted her gaze and tried instead to train her attention on the cracks of the floor.
+The woman was completely naked, so Kanna tried to avert her gaze, putting a hand up to shield herself from further indecency as Goda passed by.

 “What are you doing running around without any clothes on?”
 Kanna grumbled.
 “Are all Middlelanders this shameless, or is it just you?”

-Out of the corner of her eye, Kanna saw Goda shrug.
+Out of the corner of her eye, she saw Goda shrug.
 “It’s not just me.
 We have to wash ourselves every morning.
 It’s a religious thing.”

-Kanna stared at the newly-created space on the plate below.
+Kanna stared at the newly-empty space on the plate below.
 “Find what?”

 “The key.”